Song for America (song) explained

 Structure

 The song begins with a 3-minute instrumental overture.
-It is dominated by keyboards, violin, and bass.
 It has a symphonic structure.
-About halfway through the song, there is an extended instrumental section in time.
-The final section of the instrumental overture closes the song, over 10 minutes long.
-The single version of the song had most of the instrumental parts edited out, and is cut down to three minutes.
+An extended instrumental section is in time.
+The single version lacks most of the instrumental parts, and is cut down to three minutes.
 This version, which was edited by the record label owner Don Kirshner, is available as a bonus track on the remastered version of the album.
 The flipside of the 45 featured an instrumental version of the track.

 Reception

-Classic Rock critic Dave Ling rated "Song for America" as Kansas' 3rd greatest song.[5]
-Ultimate Classic Rock critic Eduardo Rivadavia rated "Song for America" as Kansas' 4th greatest song, saying it "delivers a state-of-the-union address that spans decades, before and after European colonization."[6]
-Classic Rock History critic Brian Kachejian rated it as Kansas' 7th greatest song, calling it "Simply stunning music that is timeless."[7]
+Classic Rock critic Dave Ling rated "Song for America" as the band's third greatest song.[5]
+Ultimate Classic Rock critic Eduardo Rivadavia rated it the band's fourth greatest song, saying it "delivers a state-of-the-union address that spans decades, before and after European colonization".[6]
+Classic Rock History critic Brian Kachejian rated it as the band's seventh greatest song, calling it "Simply stunning music that is timeless."[7]

 Personnel